This story is part of BBC Earth's "Best of 2016" list, our greatest hits of the year. Browse the full list.

 The Maya’s towering limestone cities – a classic feature of one of the ancient world’s most advanced societies – were already being reclaimed by the jungle.

 The question of how the Maya met their end is one of history's most enduring mysteries.
 The Maya people survived; they even managed to stage a long resistance to European rule.
-But by the time the Spanish made landfall, the political and economic power which had erected the region's iconic pyramids, and had at one time sustained a population of some two million people, had vanished.
+But by the time the Europeans made landfall, the political and economic power which had erected the region's iconic pyramids, and had at one time sustained a population of some two million people, had vanished.

 The first Maya sites were built during the first millennium BC, and the civilisation reached its height around AD600.
 (In the chronology of Mesoamerica, the Maya sit between the earlier Olmec and later Aztec civilisations).
 Archaeologists have uncovered thousands of ancient Maya cities, most of which are spread across southern Mexico's Yucatan peninsula, Belize and Guatemala.